apollographql/apollo-server/docs/source/integrations/building-integrations.md

 }
 ```

-We now have the `method`, `body`, and `search` properties computed.
-The only
-thing left for us to compute is the `headers` object!
-Apollo Server expects a
+Apollo Server handles the logic of extracting the HTTP method (i.e., `GET` vs. `POST`), relevant headers, and it knows whether to check the `body` or `search` fields for the GraphQL-specific parts of a query.
+So, Apollo Server handles your `method`, `body`, and `search` properties for the `HTTPGraphQLRequest`.

+Finally, Apollo Server expects the `headers` property to return a `Map` of headers.

-`Map` of headers.
-In the Express implementation, we construct the `Map` by
-iterating over the `headers` object like so:
+In the Express integration, we construct a `Map` by iterating over the `headers` object, like so:

 ```ts
 const headers = new Map<string, string>();